-Data are transferred between the controller and the I/O system on a four-byte interface (32-bit data path).
+Data is transferred between the controller and the I/O system on a four-byte interface (32-bit data path).
 The four-byte feature must be installed on the IOP.
-All controllers time-share the interface between the collective controllers and the IOP.
-Please note that throughout this manual "IOP" refers to the Multiplexor Input/Output Processor (MIOP) - the Xerox "A" and "B" Removable Disk Storage Systems do not interface with the Selector Input/Output Processor (SIOP).
-Data are transferred between the controller and the disk pack unit serially, two bits at a time (i.e., via a two-bit data path).
+All controllers time share and interface between the collective controllers and the IOP.
+Please note that throughout this manual, "IOP" refers to the Selector Input/Output Processor (SIOP) on Sigma 5-7 systems, and the Multiplexor Input/ Output Processor (MIOP) on Sigma 8 and Sigma 9 systems.
+(An SIOP operates on a single-byte interface.)
+Data is transferred between the controller and the disk pack unit serially, two bits at a time (i.e., via a two-bit data path).